PayToUse/password-generator/README.md

-# password-generator
+# Password Generator
-A tool that lets you generate a random password, and prevents hackers from cracking it
+A sort of a tool that lets you generate a random password, and prevents hackers from cracking it.